juliotrigo/juliotrigo.github.io/docs/2025-12-02-netlify-ruby-fix.md

 # Netlify Ruby Version Fix

-This document describes the fix for the Netlify deployment timeout caused by Ruby 3.4.7.
+This document describes the fix for the Netlify deployment timeout caused by a stale build cache.

 ## Problem